marlonmilesmg/nnw/README.md

 # Highest Common Factor Calculator

-This project is a Spring Boot application that provides an API endpoint for calculating the highest common factor (HCF) of an array of integers.
+This project is a Maven application that provides an implementation for calculating the highest common factor (HCF) of an array of integers.

 ## Getting Started